prateekiiest/prateekist.github.io/_pages/about.md

   - /about.html
 ---

+Hi, I am Prateek, currently a PhD student at CSE Department, IIT Bombay, (generously funded by the **Prime Minister Research Fellowship**

-Hi, I am Prateek, currently working at **Microsoft Research India** with **[Dr. Amit Sharma](http://www.amitsharma.in/)** where am I working on building socio-technical mental health platforms as part of SCAI (<ins>Center for Societal impact through Cloud and Artificial Intelligence</ins>).
+Previously I worked for 2.5 years at **Microsoft Research India** with **[Dr. Amit Sharma](http://www.amitsharma.in/)** where am I working on building recommendation systems using causal inference  as part of SCAI (<ins>Center for Societal impact through Cloud and Artificial Intelligence</ins>).
 I am also working with **[Prof. Malay Bhattacharyya](https://www.isical.ac.in/~malaybhattacharyya/)** as a research assistant on work related to <ins>Anomaly Detection in Large Graphs using Streaming Sketches</ins> <ins>and EHR analysis</ins>.
 I have also been pursuing independent research on streaming algorithms and heavy-hitters.

-My research interests lie in **complex network analysis** with a focus towards **Social Computing** and solving **optimization problems** in such networks.
-I am also interested in HCI and am passionate about building **socio-technical HCI systems**  where we can deploy computational models to learn about behavioural interaction of users/agents and redesign a better system.
-These includes behavioral sensoring and also security systems for fraud detection and beyond.
+My research interests lie in **optimization in machine learning** with a focus towards **Social Computing** and solving **optimization problems** in discrete structures.
 My other broad interests include <ins>Data Mining</ins> and <ins>Machine Learning</ins> with applications in building **interpretable ML models** and **Recommender Systems**.

 ### Past Life